cherryontech/soft-skill-generator/.github/pull_request_template.md

 - [ ] I have updated the documentation(if applicable).

 ## Review Guidelines:
-When reviewing, use the following list of comment labels to make comments clear & quickly parseable.
+When reviewing, use the following list of comment labels from <a href="https://conventionalcomments.org/">*conventional comments* </a> to make comments clear & quickly parseable.

 ### Comment Types
 - **Praise:** Highlight positives.